svlentink/myhugoblogs/blog.lent.ink/content/post/rethinking-education.md

 ## Historically

 Current education comes from a time when:

 - knowledge transfer/sharing was expensive (pre-internet era)
 - knowledge changed slower (pace of innovation has increased)
-- people lived there whole life in the same area
+- people lived their whole life in the same area

 Let's address these topics!